ls1intum/Artemis/docs/user/exercises/quiz.rst

                 - Proportional with Penalty
                 - Proportional without Penalty

-            - Present answer Options in Random order.
+            - Present answer options in random order.

             - Single Choice Mode: When there is just one correct option.
 This disables the Scoring type.